Stredair Appuah

-Club career
+Career

-A youth product of Paris Saint-Germain, Appuah transferred to FC Nantes on 20 May 2021, signing a 3-year contract.
+A youth product of Paris Saint-Germain, Appuah transferred to FC Nantes on 20 May 2021, signing a three-year contract.
 He began his senior career with the reserves of Nantes in 2022, before being promoted to their senior side in March 2023.
-He made his professional debut with Nantes as a late substitute in a 2–2 Ligue 2 tie with OGC Nice on 12 March 2023, assisting his sides second goal.
+He made his professional debut with Nantes as a late substitute in a 2–2 Ligue 1 tie with OGC Nice on 12 March 2023, assisting his sides second goal.

+On 7 August 2024, Italian Serie B club Palermo announced the signing of Appuah on a five-year contract.
+On 31 January 2025, Appuah was loaned by Valenciennes in Championnat National.

 Personal life

 Born in Paris, France, Appuah is of Ghanaian descent.
+He holds both French and British nationalities.